carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## TL:DR;

-The restore flow is slow because it is not parallelized.
-The restore flow is rewritten to be parallelized, and the restore time is reduced by X times.
+The legacy restore flow is slow because it is performed sequentially.
+The restore flow is rewritten to leverage concurrent execution, reducing the restore time by X times on average at the cost of increased memory, disk and CPU utilization.
+The new flow can be tuned to balance the resource usage and the restore time.

-A noteworthy new behaviour is that the post restore verification has been removed, as it is now performed on the fly during the restore flow.

 - Graph showing the new process network
 - Some graph showing the time reduction